 There are a couple of different ways to supplement with magnesium on the skin.
 Magnesium chloride (also known as magnesium brine or oil) can be sprayed right onto the skin.
 This works very well as far as transdermal magnesium therapy, but it does have some downsides.
 Pure magnesium chloride can be drying to skin, and it can tingle and itch, especially if you’re not used to using it.

 I personally think the perfect way to absorb magnesium lotion through the skin is with a magnesium lotion.
 That way, the dryness and itchiness is avoided, and you still get the wonderful benefits of transdermal magnesium therapy.
 Like I mentioned before, I show how to make an organic magnesium lotion right here on my blog.
+I show how to make magnesium oil from flakes here.

 What does magnesium help with?